minhlong94/must-read-ai-papers/README.md

 I read a lot of papers that now I think I should keep track of them.
 In this list, I list papers that I think are important in AI/ML/DL (and even other topics).

 Disclaimer: the list is totally opinion-based and does not mean "you should read X and should not read Y".
-Mostly, the papers are rated based on the idea and impact rather than the SOTA leaderboard and conference/journal they are published.
+Mostly, the papers are rated based on the idea and impact rather than the SOTA leaderboard and the conference/journal they are published in.
+Yes, number of citations is not rated.

 Note: the year is noted as the lastest version on arXiv/OpenReview.